unirakun/k-redux-factory/README.md

     },
   ])
 )
 ```

+You can also retrieve action name like this : `todos.SET`

 ### selectors
 The factory returns a function (this is the reducer) that also contains actions and selectors as fields.